-The court must order the offender to serve the term suspended unless it would be unjust to do so in the circumstances.
+The court must order the offender to serve the term suspended unless it would be unjust to do so.
 If the court does not order the offender to serve the term suspended, it must give written reasons.

 Conditional suspended imprisonment (CSI)

 A sentence of imprisonment may be suspended conditionally.
 The standard conditions imposed are:

 - That the offender must report to Community Corrections within 72 hours of being released;

 - That the offender must not leave Western Australia without permission;

 - The offender must notify Community Corrections of any change of address or employment within two working days of the change.